bioboot/cmi_pb_labclass/lab_sheet/lab_sheet.md

 </span>

 <span style="color: green;"><ul>
-<li> Typically we examine *‘Correlates of protection’* and need to conclude a study in finite time.
-For the aP vaccine there is an induction of pertussis toxin (PT) antibody titers in infants at equivalent levels to those induced by the wP vaccine.
+<li> Typically we first examine *‘Correlates of protection’* which are things that can be measured within weeks or months after vaccination, and which are thought to correlate with increased protection from disease.
+For the aP vaccine this was  an induction of antibodies against pertussis toxin (PT) in infants at equivalent levels to those induced by the wP vaccine.
 The aP vaccines also had less side effects (reduction of sore arms, fever and pain).</li>
+<li> Testing for protection induced by a new vaccine requires a lot of people exposed to the pathogen (like in a pandemic).</li>
 <li> It is impossible to discover a effect 10 years post vaccination in the current trial system.</li>
 <li> It is unclear what differentiates people that have been primed with aP vs. wP long term.</li>
 <li> CMI-PB project is an attempt to make data on this question open and examinable by all.</li>